 It is important that students with IEPs receive the services prescribed and that we document those services.
-The Student Supports Division documentation goals for SY 20122 are 95-100% documentation of services and 80-100% of services delivered.
+The Student Supports Division documentation goals for SY 2022-23 are 95-100% documentation of services and 85-100% of services delivered.
 Related service providers are strongly advised to avoid accumulation of services, as it will prevent them from completing all assigned intervention/therapy time for the month in a timely manner.
 It is recommended that documentation be completed as soon as possible following service delivery and that providers manage their time to ensure completion of this task.
-DCPS policy is that documentation from the previous week is due every Monday by 3:30pm.
+DCPS policy is that documentation from the previous week is due every Monday by dose of business.